Frances Claudet

-Frances Claudet (April 11, 1911 – October 17, 2001) was a Canadian pair skater.
+Frances Claudet, also known as Fran, married surname Johnson, (April 11, 1911 – October 17, 2001) was a Canadian figure skater who competed in women's singles, pair skating, and four skating; outside of Canada, she primarily competed in pairs.
 With partner Chauncey Bangs, she won the gold medal at the 1931 Canadian Figure Skating Championships and competed in the 1932 Winter Olympics, finishing sixth.